Table of Contents Show

 Even if you’ve got several air purifiers running around the clock in your building, it’s still good to have your air quality tested regularly.
 Have a professional come over and take a sample test of the air.

 Repair any leaks or mold issues immediately.Repair any leaks or mold issues immediately.

 If you have any mold issues or a water leak that can lead to mold, then have it repaired immediately.
-The longer you wait before fixing the problem, the worse the air pollution effects will be.
+The longer you wait before fixing the problem, the worse the air pollution effects.